clnair-ascm/aqpet/README.md

 data_WeNorm < - buildMod(list, params)
 ```

-### Configurable resampling window and pool (v0.2.2) (gratefully acknowledge Dr. Nabeel Akram’s contribution to the development of this functionality!)
+### Configurable resampling window and pool (v0.2.2)
+## We gratefully acknowledge Dr. Nabeel Akram’s contribution to the development of this functionality!

 From v0.2.2, the `wenorm_method = "TuanVu"` resampler (Vu et al., 2019) exposes two
 optional knobs, set as fields on your `params` / `setWeNorm()` list. **Both are